jonsim/tiny-install/README.md

 ## Remaining work

-* File copying
-* Symbolic links
 * Add further examples
 * Zip file installation
 * Git installation
-* Uninstallation
 * Write out module install locations
+* Consider uninstallation (which would require keeping a record of installation)
-* Consider updating
+* Consider updating (which would require keeping a record of installation)
 * Consider dependency checking